cometbft/cometbft/spec/abci/abci++_methods.md

     * When calling `FinalizeBlock` with a block, the consensus algorithm run by CometBFT guarantees that at least one non-byzantine validator has run `ProcessProposal` on that block.
     * `FinalizeBlockResponse.next_block_delay` - how long CometBFT waits after
+      committing a block, before starting the next height.
+This includes the time the application and CometBFT take for processing the committed block.
-      committing a block, before starting on the new height (this gives the proposer a chance to receive some more precommits, even though it already has +2/3).
-Set to 0 if you want a proposer to make progress as soon as it has all the precommits.
-Previously `timeout_commit` in CometBFT config. **Set to constant 1s to preserve the old (v0.34 - v1.0) behavior**.
+      In CometBFT terms, this interval gives the proposer a chance to receive some more precommits, even though it already has the required 2/3+.
+      - Set to 0 if you want a proposer to make progress as soon as it has all the precommits and the block is processed by the application.
+      - Previously `timeout_commit` in CometBFT config.
+        **Set to constant 1s to preserve the old (v0.34 - v1.0) behavior**.
     * `FinalizeBlockResponse.next_block_delay` is a non-deterministic field.
-      This means that each node MAY provide a different value, which is supposed to depend on how long things are taking at the local node.
+      This means that each node MAY provide a different value, which is supposed to depend on how long processing is taking at the local node.
 It's reasonable to use real --wallclock-- time and mandate for the nodes to have synchronized clocks (NTP, or other; PBTS also requires this) for the variable delay to work properly.